DataDog/nginx-datadog/test/cases/README.md

 - [case.py](case.py) is a wrapper around `unittest.TestCase` that provides an attribute `.orch` of type `Orchestration`.
-Test cases can use this to share a single scoped session of `docker-compose` services.
+Test cases can use this to share a single scoped session of `docker compose` services.
-- [formats.py](formats.py) contains parsing functions for the output of `docker-compose up`, `docker-compose down`, and the JSON-formatted traces logged by the agent service.
+- [formats.py](formats.py) contains parsing functions for the output of `docker compose up`, `docker compose down`, and the JSON-formatted traces logged by the agent service.
-- [lazy_singleton.py](lazy_singleton.py) defines a generic singleton class, which is then used to define a single instance of `Orchestration`, the `docker-compose` wrapper.
+- [lazy_singleton.py](lazy_singleton.py) defines a generic singleton class, which is then used to define a single instance of `Orchestration`, the `docker compose` wrapper.
-- [orchestration.py](orchestration.py) defines a `class Orchestration` that manages a thread that runs and consumes the output of `docker-compose up`, and has methods for performing operations on the `docker-compose` setup, e.g.
+- [orchestration.py](orchestration.py) defines a `class Orchestration` that manages a thread that runs and consumes the output of `docker compose up`, and has methods for performing operations on the `docker compose` setup, e.g.
    - sending a request to nginx,
    - retrieving the logs of a service,